Blog

 If you read AI-generated answers closely, they rarely sound like they came from one place.
 One paragraph feels like a formal definition, the next sounds like a blog explanation, and the closing reads like a casual summary.
 However, it is not accidental.
 It is a direct clue into how modern AI systems work.

-What actually happens the moment you type a question in any AI tool?
+What happens the moment you type a question in any AI tool?

 This is the most crucial shift to understand.
 The decision to include or exclude information happens before the answer exists.
 Once something is dropped at this stage, it never appears in the final output.